The workflow dashboard is the starting point for creating, editing and migrating workflows.

 Later, you want to assign the workflow configuration to a different user.
 You open the workflow configuration, edit it, and save it.
 This is how the second version of the workflow is created.

+You can edit or view a workflow configuration.
 The view mode is useful, for example, if you want to check how the process was structured at an earlier point in time.
 Only the current workflow version is opened in edit mode.

 The Edit as version button allows you to edit an unpublished version, which will then replace the current version.